AlexKotsovolis/AI-Gaming-Machine-K0sh-AI-/README.md

 ## 🐱 The Inspiration

 K0sh AI is named after a real cat.
 Here he is — the grumpy mastermind behind it all.
+(The images are not made with ai, they are completely real.)

 <div align="center">
 <img src="https://github.com/user-attachments/assets/feccb714-3670-4985-a1ac-b2e2b642ddc0" width="45%" alt="The real K0sh"/>